csdms-contrib/topotoolbox/readme.md

 - new function: STREAMobj/chitransform
 - new function: STREAMobj/cumtrapz
 - modification: STREAMobj/modify includes option rmconncomps
+- new function: STREAMobj/mchi
 - new function: STREAMobj/conncomps
+- modification: STREAMobj/extractconncomps (new GUI and behavior)
+- modification: STREAMobj/union (new syntax)
+- modification: STREAMobj/intersect (new syntax)
 - new function: STREAMobj/isnal
 - new function: STREAMobj/info
 - new function: STREAMobj/orientation